My go-to Fudgy Brownie Recipe – Moist, fudgy and chewy every time. This easy one-bowl recipe comes together in minutes!

 Happy Friday, friends!
 Do you have fun plans this weekend?
 I’m looking forward to family time, watching football, and a trip to the Farmer’s Market for a waffle smothered in Nutella.
 I can hardly wait!

-I decided to take a break from Fall recipes (don’t worry, more apple and pumpkin recipes are on the way!) with one of my go-to recipes – the perfect brownies!
-I’ve tried many brownie recipes, and after lots of taste testing (it’s hard work, but someone has to do it), I’ve settled on this recipe as my favorite.
+Today I’m bringing you one of my go-to recipes – the perfect brownies!
+I’ve tried many brownie recipes and after lots of taste testing (it’s hard work, but someone has to do it), I’ve settled on this recipe as my absolute favorite.

 - 2/3 cup unsweetened cocoa powder